ikr/estimates-template/README.md

     $ npm install

-Rename `./story/one` and `./story/two` into something relevant to your problem domain, and register the new names in the `./content.js` file.
+Rename `./stories/one` and `./stories/two` into something relevant to your problem domain, and register the new names in the `./content.js` file.

-Then, by analogy, add more story directories.
+Then, by analogy, add more `./stories/*` directories.
+Place all the image files into the `./build` directory.

-When done, build the interactive estimation document
+When done, build the interactive estimation document.

     $ npm run build

 Now it can be Web-published, with the `./build/index.html` as the entry point.
 Here's a sample Nginx configuration snippet